ballerina-platform/module-ballerina-cache/cache-ballerina/Package.md

 ## Package Overview

 This package provides APIs for handle caching in Ballerina.
-It consists of a default implementation based on the map data structure.
-It also provides a default cache eviction policy object, which is based on the LRU eviction algorithm.
+It consists of a default implementation based on the LRU eviction algorithm.

 The `cache:AbstractCache` object has the common APIs for the caching functionalities.
 Custom implementations of the cache can be done with different data storages like file, database, etc. with the structural equivalency to the `cache:AbstractCacheObject` object.